jn-prod/flask-restfull/documentation/readme.md

 Note:
 - Fig handles the building and running of multiple services.
 It makes it super easy to link services together running in different containers.
 - Once installed, test it out - `fig --version`
-- First, we build the image from the "web" directory and then mount that directory to the "code" directory within the Docker container.
+- First, we build the image from the "server" directory and then mount that directory to the "code" directory within the Docker container.
 The Flask app is ran via the `python app.py` command.
 This exposes port 5000 on the container, which is forwarded to port 80 on the host environment.
 - Next, the Redis service is built from the Docker Hub "Redis".
 Port 6379 is exposed and fowarded.

 ----